amtalrhmnan/Neural-Network-Model-for-Credit-Scoring-/README.md

 With the development of more complex statistical models and the advancement of more data sources, the usage of credit scoring has grown both in scope and sophistication over time.
 With the expansion of the mortgage market in the 1980s and 1990s, the use of credit scores exploded as lenders started utilizing them to assist determine the risk of lending to property buyers.
 With the rise of AI and machine learning in recent decades, credit scoring has continued to advance.
 Nowadays, credit scoring models frequently use a variety of data sources and cutting-edge Artificial Intelligence techniques, such neural networks, to provide more precise and trustworthy predictions about the creditworthiness of borrowers.
-A credit scoring system that incorporates artificial intelligence (AI) and neural networks enables more precise and effective risk assessment.
-A deep learning system known as a neural network, which takes its structural cues from the human brain, is particularly effective at interpreting complicated and multivariate data.
-A model that can precisely predict a borrower's creditworthiness can be developed by training a neural network on a large collection of credit data.
-This is accomplished by giving the neural network inputs, including data on finances and credit histories, and training it to produce a default probability.
-Artificial intelligence (AI) and neural networks can assist lenders in making more educated and trustworthy lending decisions, ultimately resulting in enhanced loan availability and risk management for borrowers.

-A neural network credit score model is a deep learning model used to forecast a person's or company's creditworthiness.
-Creating a model that can precisely forecast the probability of a borrower defaulting on a loan is the goal of this project.
-This is a helpful tool for lenders since it enables them to choose which borrowers to lend to and under what conditions.

 _____________________________________________________________________
 #Project objective